 In this page you set up which words to test students on.
-The next page - after you hit the “Start” button - lets the students tackle the spelling test and check their performance.
+The next page - after you hit the “Online Spelling Test” button - lets the kids tackle the spelling test and check their performance.

-You can also use this website to learn how to pronounce words.
+You can also use this website to learn how to pronounce English words.
 Each word is pronounced slowly and clearly, stressing and emphasizing each syllable and consonant.
-This makes it great for ESL students and special education students as well, helping to discover new words and their pronunciation.
+This makes it great for ESL students and special education students as well, helping to discover new English words and their correct pronunciation.

 The lists are arranged in stages that coordinate to the children's development through spelling patterns, also called features.

-The beginning lists for first graders allow a child to approach a word one sound at a time (i.e. initial consonants) to then building more of a sight word vocabulary (i.e. word families).
+The beginning lists for first graders allow the kids to approach the words one sound at a time (i.e. initial consonants), to then building more of a sight word vocabulary (i.e. word families).

 Moving on from there, learners in second grade are able to chunk parts of words and process them more fluently when they read (i.e. consonant blends).